Vitamin D concerns for the indoor generation

 Times have changed.
-Nowadays, only 6 per cent of American children between the ages of nine and 13 play outside in an unstructured manner within a week.
-Another report suggests that millions of American children aged one to 11 years old may have suboptimal vitamin D levels.
-In Canada, only 9 per cent of five to 17 year-olds get at least 60 minutes of daily moderate to vigorous intensity physical activity.
+Nowadays, only 6 per cent of American children between the ages of nine and 13 play outside in an unstructured manner within a week.1 Another report suggests that millions of American children aged one to 11 years old may have suboptimal vitamin D levels.
+In Canada, only 9 per cent of five to 17 year-olds get at least 60 minutes of daily moderate to vigorous-intensity physical activity.
 Many children prefer to play indoors.
-Children who play outside on a regular basis are often wearing sunscreen (a good thing for sun safety!), but as a result produce less vitamin D than in generations past.
+Children who play outside on a regular basis are often wearing sunscreen (a good thing for sun safety!), but as a result, produce less vitamin D than in generations past.

-We need to help the younger generation understand that it is critical for them to either make the time to go play outside (while balancing sun safety), or to supplement with vitamin D to ensure that they take care of their bones while they are young, in order to have healthier bones when they are older.
+We need to help the younger generation understand that it is critical for them to either take the time to go play outside (while balancing sun safety) or to supplement with vitamin D to ensure that they take care of their bones while they are young, in order to have healthier bones when they are older.

 - 2009 Nov;124(5):1404-10 Serum 25-hydroxyvitamin D levels among US children aged 1 to 11 years: do children need more vitamin D?
 Mansbach JM1, Ginde AA, Camargo CA Jr.

 - 2012-13 CHMS, Statistics Canada